LUK3D/mimmo/README.md

-# 🤖MIMMO - AI✨
+# 🤖MImmo - AI✨

 > ⚠️ WARNING: This project is under development and many changes will be done
 > untill reaching the final goal.

-Feel free to contribute with dcoumentation, suggestions, coding or testing it on your machine.
+Feel free to contribute with documentation, suggestions, code or testing it on your.

 ### Overview

 Mimmo is a general purpose AI assistent that can do anything you want.
-It can borwse the internet, chat with your friends, manage your emails or even your computer.
+It can browse the internet, chat with your friends, manage your emails or even your computer.

 This Repository containes the source code for the desktop cliente and the web